 HBC Supplier Code of Conduct

-Hudson’s Bay Company and its affiliates Home Outfitters, Lord & Taylor, Saks Fifth Avenue, GALERIA Kaufhof, and GILT (collectively, the “Company”) are committed to conducting business in an ethical and socially responsible manner.
+Hudson’s Bay Company and its affiliates Home Outfitters, Lord & Taylor, Saks Fifth Avenue, and GALERIA Kaufhof (collectively, the “Company”) are committed to conducting business in an ethical and socially responsible manner.
 We are determined to build our business together with our suppliers based on the highest ethical principles of trust, teamwork, honesty, and respect for the rights and dignity of others.
 We seek suppliers who demonstrate a commitment to contribute to the improvement of working conditions and who strive to meet our requirements as stated herein.

 Our Supplier Code of Conduct (the “Code”) applies to all companies which supply the Company and its individual banners with goods and merchandise.
-These banners consist of Hudson’s Bay, Home Outfitters, Lord & Taylor, Saks Fifth Avenue, Saks Fifth Avenue OFF 5TH, Gilt, Galeria Kaufhof, Sportarena and INNO – in both their “brick and mortar” and online stores.
+These banners consist of Hudson’s Bay, Home Outfitters, Lord & Taylor, Saks Fifth Avenue, Saks Fifth Avenue OFF 5TH, Galeria Kaufhof, Sportarena and INNO – in both their “brick and mortar” and online stores.
 Suppliers are also expected to ensure that their suppliers and subcontractors are aware of and comply with the Code.

 In addition to adhering to this Code, suppliers must comply with all legal requirements as well as the standards of their industry, in each of the countries in which they do business.
 Where industry standards are more rigorous than legal requirements, we recommend compliance with the higher standard.